Magic-Phono/.github/DOOM.md

 - Download <a href="https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad">doom1.wad</a> and put it in the root directory of the USB key.

+> NOTE: Even though DOOM is open source, the actual game assets in doom1.wad are still commercial, copyrighted intellectual property.
+This is why it needs to be downloaded and copied seperately and cannot be directly included in the Magic Phono firmware image.

 ## Run Magic Phono firmware with DOOM

 - On a CDJ-3000 with <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader">MagicPhono Loader</a> installed: